Fort Smith National Historic Site

 Fort Smith National Historic Site is a National Historic Site located in Fort Smith, Arkansas, along the Arkansas River.
 The first fort at this site was established by the United States in 1817, before this area was established as part of Indian Territory.
 It was later replaced and the second fort was operated by the US until 1871.
 This site was designated as a National Historic Landmark in 1961.

-The fort was the first site of the United States District Court for the Western District of Arkansas, which had jurisdiction over western Arkansas and all of Indian Territory.
-It began operations in 1875 with the appointment of Isaac C. Parker as the first federal district judge here.
+The fort was an early site of the United States District Court for the Western District of Arkansas, which had jurisdiction over western Arkansas and all of Indian Territory.
+Court operations began at the recently abandoned fort in November, 1872, Judge William Story, presiding.
+This court is best known for the two decade tenure of Judge Isaac C. Parker.
 The town of Fort Smith, Arkansas developed around the fort.

 Description

 The site includes the second historic fort constructed at this place.
 In addition, located on the grounds are the foundation remains of the first Fort Smith (1817–1824), the commissary building (c.
 1838) and a reconstruction of the gallows used by the federal court.
 A walking trail along the Arkansas River includes wayside exhibits on the Trail of Tears.

 Congress authorized acquisition of land on the Oklahoma bank of the Arkansas River to be included in the National Historic Site, in order to preserve a historic viewshed, but it has not been acquired.

 The park visitor center is now located in the old Barracks/Courthouse/Jail building.
-Exhibits in the visitor center focus on Fort Smith's military history from 1817 to 1871, its role in the western expansion of the United States, Federal District Judge Isaac Parker and the federal court's effects on justice in Indian Territory, the U.S. Deputy Marshals and outlaws, Federal Indian policy, and Indian Removal, including the Cherokee Trail of Tears.
+Exhibits in the visitor center focus on Fort Smith's military history from 1817 to 1871, its role in the western expansion of the United States, Federal District Judge Isaac C. Parker and the federal courts' effects on justice in Indian Territory, the U.S. Deputy Marshals and outlaws, Federal Indian policy, and Indian Removal, including the Cherokee Trail of Tears.